-The Materials Innovation Prize is presented bi-annually to distinguished scientists or engineers to recognise outstanding contributions to technological development and innovation based on exceptional contributions in materials science and engineering.
-The prize celebrates inventions and innovations that have favourable impact on quality of life of the individual as well as general welfare, sustainability, and environmental impact of the economy.
-The winner will receive a medal at the FEMS EUROMAT conference, which is held in odd years.
+The award is presented to distinguished scientists or engineers to recognise outstanding contributions to technological development and innovation based on exceptional contributions in materials science and engineering.
+The award celebrates inventions and innovations that have favourable impact on the quality of life of individuals, as well as on general welfare, sustainability, and environmental impact on the economy.

 The decision is made based on the following criteria:

 - Degree of innovation (excellence of the idea, inventive step)

 - Market potential (perspectives for feasibility and application, R&D collaborations and technology transfer between institute and industry, patents, license and other contracts between institute and industry, spin-offs)